hemashushu/practice-qemu-cortex-m0-baremetal-c/README.md

 Note that the program binary is placed at 0x00000000, not at 0x08000000 as is usual for STM32 serial chips.

-When the flash is successful, some of the output is shown as below:
+When the flashing is successful, some of the output is shown as below:

 ```text
 Info : auto-selecting first available session transport "swd".
 To override use 'transport select <transport>'.